 Why Do Video Marketing Metrics Matter?

 Video metrics give marketers the power to improve and are critical to your video marketing strategy.
-Only through tracking views, attention spans, click-through rates (CTR), and more that we can identify which videos work, and whether they help to generate leads, crack key accounts, add pipeline, retain customers, or realize revenue.
-To this end, video analytics are essential.
+Only through tracking views, attention spans, click-through rates (CTR), and more can we identify which videos work and whether they help generate leads, crack key accounts, add pipeline, retain customers, or realize revenue.
+To this end, video analytics is essential.

-According to findings from Demand Metric, 73% of businesses now use some form of video analytics to track content effectiveness.
+According to findings from Demand Metric, 83% of businesses now use some form of video analytics to track content effectiveness.
 This is because—no surprise—measuring your videos tends to help you track whether your ROI on video is improving.

 Video data is also uniquely useful to data-driven teams.
 Unlike traditional assets like blog posts, eBooks, and emails—which only tell you whether someone visited or opened something—videos produce intent data.
 Teams can measure how much of a video individual prospects watched, what parts they rewatched, and who they shared it with.